mui/material-ui/docs/src/pages/components/use-media-query/use-media-query-es.md

 ## Simple media query

 You should provide a media query to the first argument of the hook.
-The media query string can by any valid CSS media query, e.g. `'print'`.
+The media query string can by any valid CSS media query, e.g. [`'(prefers-color-scheme: dark)'`](/customization/palette/#user-preference).

 {{"demo": "pages/components/use-media-query/SimpleMediaQuery.js", "defaultCodeOpen": true}}

+⚠️ You can't use `'print'` per browsers limitation, e.g. [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=774398).

 ## Using Material-UI's breakpoint helpers